-The National Civil Rights Museum's 2017 Drop The Mic Poetry Slam and Symposium will be a TWO-DAY event this year.
+The National Civil Rights Museum's 2019 Drop The Mic Poetry Slam and Symposium will be a TWO-DAY event this year.
 Both the Symposium and the Slam are FREE & OPEN TO THE PUBLIC.
 Registration is strongly in encouraged.

-The competition, the big event, is on Saturday, August 19, 2017.
+The competition, the big event, is on Friday, August 23, 2019.
 The Slam will feature poets performing original works before an audience and a judging panel for a chance to win cash prizes.
 The judges will determine the winner from points earned during the performances.
-A few non-competing poets and musical artists will perform at the event.
-The Slam will be hosted by a radio or TV personality.

 - 1ST PLACE: $1,500